Skip to main content

 COPY . .

-• Orders Dockerfile instructions to cache expensive operations
+• Orders Dockerfile instructions from least to most frequently changing

-• placing dependency installation before source code changes speeds up rebuilds.
+• placing dependency installation before source code maximizes cache reuse across rebuilds.

 Build context optimization